elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

     - Existing whitepaper may start to cover some of this

 What is the feedback approach / rollout for the use cases?
-- Audience? - **ACTION** Check with Min/Kate for Automotive's approach for previous cases
+- Audience? - **ACTION** Check with Min/Kate for Automotive's approach for previous use cases.
+"What is the feedback approach / rollout for the use cases?
+Audience?"
 - Survey to a wider audience when sharing the use case to cover topics like what distro / Linux approach they are using.
 Survey how they use it, compose it, and cfg they depend on
   - Use this to drive our next use case and timeline
-  - **ACTION** build a list of question ideas on the mailing list
+  - **ACTION** Use the mailing list to build a list of questions for a survey.
+Questions would cover topics like what distro / Linux approach they are using and how they use it, compose it, and cfg they depend on, etc. - Used to drive our next use case and timeline.

 ## Foreseeable Next Steps (TBC at the next meetings!)

 - Decide upon "OS"
   - What "Linux"?
   - If the use case implied a distro, what would it be based on or would it follow a pattern like carrier grade that standardizes a configuration. (for the few of us on the call)Leaning towards a pattern/standard.  e.g., Yocto/RHEL/Ubuntu using a pattern with artifacts living in core projects.
 So maybe for the current aerospace use case we could reuse the Automotive Yocto configuration?
-  - ACTION Need to checkout ref build that Automotive did for their use case.
+  - **ACTION** Need to checkout ref build that Automotive did for their use case.
 - Come up with required steps for the "Kernel Config" (Task-Force?)
 - ...
-- Clarify assessment -> What do we want to know / to achieve? --> Link to Space Grade Linux
-- Assessment items & Criteria
-- ...
 - Develop required fundamental functions ("OS / service development")
 - Develop system function(s) - [MW] Can these map to the other WGs definition of components/functions?

+- Do we need to introduce a dictionary?
+One example of a question that was raised:   Is this covered in another WG?
+  - What is the understanding of "multiple functions"? -> 3 Answers with 9 people
+    - 1) Multiple PCI devices SATA, USB, network etc.
+    - 2) PCI devices with multiple functions, root bridge can have multiple functions
+    - 3) System function perspective: Applications (processes, tasks, functions as S/W components) to achieve a system function like switch on cabin light (example: read sensor, log data, report failure, drive actuator)
+  - Tend to a common understanding of 3)
+  - [MB] data dict used as a alignment tool between development teams (i.e. header generation).
+Also referenced as a glossary. (logical names / themes to expand on to code artifacts)
+  - **ACTION**: Need to check with Martin.
+[IP] maybe the goal was term alignment as multiple teams have a different perspective.